 Atlantic croakers are popular among anglers due to their opportunistic feeding behavior and relatively short lifespan.
 Their highly nutritious meat means they are commercially harvested for their meat, and anglers catch many as bycatch in shrimp trawls.

-While commercial fishing is the primary threat to Atlantic croaker populations, recreational fishing also contributes to their mortality.
+While commercial fishing is the primary threat to their populations, recreational fishing also contributes to their mortality.
+Atlantic croakers are used as bait fish to catch other fish, especially spotted seatrout (Cynoscion nebulosis) and crabs.

 In addition, habitat loss and degradation due to coastal development and pollution adversely impact their spawning and nursery grounds.